vrittis/OpenTextSummarizer/README.md

 #Notes

 This version of OpenTextSummarizer has been pushed to Github in order to correct some bugs.
 I've tried to make it extensible a bit more than what was
 The initial port this version started from is located on codeplex (http://ots.codeplex.com) and was written for .Net 2.
-This version will target .Net 4.0 and may use some functionalities that will prevent you from using it under .Net 2.0
+It now uses .Net 3.5

 Roadmap:
 * ~~Add qualification tests~~ (almost done, i will stop now for the time and starting changing behaviors)
-* fix bugs (stemmer bug on lowercasing of some words only)
+* ~~fix bugs (stemmer bug on lowercasing of some words only)~~
-* add configurable behavior: sentence scoring mainly will benefit from these changes
+* add configurable behavior